mrpeverill/AdventOfCode2023/README.md

 ## Perl -- day 3
 I haven't written any perl since the 90s!
 At some point while researching lisp someone reminded me of it.
 I probably should be using it more instead of bash.
 Also, it has cool derivatives.

+I didn't enjoy perl very much.
+The syntax feels messy.
+I can use $. to keep track of the index in a while loop, but not in a foreach loop. substr is a function, but print is... something else that doesn't use parentheses?
+Basically, the syntax feels inconsistent between contexts.
+Also, it's odd that there is no max / min function in a language that's this interpreted.

 So far I am dissapointed that the 'meat' of each of these puzzles is regex, regardless of language used.

 ## Future programming languages to try: